PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "A gold piece?" said the lad, looking concerned.

 "Well," said Boltac, who was starting to get a very bad feeling about the entire transaction, "At Boltac's there's always room to negotiate.
-But try a few, see how you like the balance.""
+But try a few, see how you like the balance."

 "I've been trying to save money to buy a sword, sir.
 Scrounging for herbs, seeing if anyone needs rats killed.
 But no one needs rats killed.
 And the countryside is bare for miles around…" He trailed off.